EhsanRia/End-Of-Year-Project/README.md

-Welcome to Trinity Rewards a simple and fun Android app where users collect reward points every time they order food
+Welcome to Trinity Rewards, a simple and fun Android app where users collect reward points every time they order food

 Cart System: Add and manage your fast food items.